Hypnotherapy – A New Hope

 Concisely:

-The therapist dedicates time to creating the anamnesis, which is the patient’s medical or psychiatric history recounted in their own words.
+The therapist takes time to create the anamnesis, which is the patient’s medical or psychiatric history told in their own words.
 The therapist facilitates the patient’s entry into hypnosis by initiating recollection of a positive moment, such as a holiday, a walk in a park, or a family gathering.

 This chosen positive moment holds significant importance, serving as a secure refuge for the patient throughout the therapy.
 It becomes the focal point where the hypnotherapist guides the patient back in case of any emotional distress during the sessions.